-- When the QoE configuration is to be released, an unsolicited result code, associated with the AT command +CAPPLEVMC [61] and containing the parameter <start-stop_reporting> set to "1" shall be sent to the DASH client as notification of a discard request.
+- When the QoE configuration is to be released, an unsolicited result code, associated with the AT command +CAPPLEVMC or AT command +CAPPLEVMCNR [61] and containing the parameter <start-stop_reporting> set to "1" shall be sent to the DASH client as notification of a discard request.
 Then the DASH client shall stop collecting quality metrics and discard any already collected information [63].

+For NR, the RAN visible QoE may be supported.
+The gNB can use RAN visible QoE configurations to instruct the UE to collect application layer measurements for network optimization.

+- The RAN visible QoE configuration generated by the gNB shall be forwarded to the DASH client, including the required RAN visible QoE metrics, service type, the RRC identifier and optionally reporting periodicity.
+The set of RAN visible QoE metrics is a subset of the QoE metrics defined in clause 10.6.
+The reporting periodicity follow the baseline NR QoE configuration when the reporting periodicity is not included.

+- Based on the RAN visible QoE configuration, the RAN visible QoE report shall be directly delivered to the UE AS layer and the collected metrics shall be sent to the gNB via the “MeasurementReportAppLayer” message.

+- When the RAN visible QoE measurement is deactivated by the gNB, the DASH client shall be notified to terminate and release the RAN visible QoE measurement.

+NOTE: The RAN visible QoE metrics collection can be configured only if baseline NR QoE measurements are configured for the same service type.
+When the baseline NR QoE measurements are released, the RAN visible QoE configuration shall also be released.

-The exact implementation is not specified here, but example signalling diagrams for UMTS and LTE below show the QMC functionality with a hypothetical "QMC Handler" entity.
+The exact implementation is not specified here, but example signalling diagrams for UMTS, LTE and NR below show the QMC functionality with a hypothetical "QMC Handler" entity.

 Figure L-1: Example signalling diagram for UMTS

 Figure L-2: Example signalling diagram for LTE

+Figure L-3: Example signalling diagram for NR

 Note that the QMC Handler is only shown here as one possible implementation, and it need not be implemented as such.
 The corresponding QMC functionality could be built into the DASH client or into other UE entities.
 In this version of the specification the detailed implementation of the above functionalities is left to the UE vendor.